Atomic-superfluid heat engines controlled by twisted light: Polariton modes

 \subsection{Quantum Langevin equations and stochastic considerations}

-Since the system is not completely isolated, but is influenced by dissipative effects, it is important to take into account the effects due to the environment in terms of the photon and phonon reservoirs.
+Since the system is not completely isolated and is influenced by dissipative effects, it is important to take into account the effects due to the environment in terms of the photon and phonon reservoirs.
 The quantum Langevin equations, along with the built-in fluctuation-dissipation theorem, can describe these environmental effects.
-Considering the bare modes, these are given by where $\gamma_0$ and $\gamma_m$ are the photon and phonon damping constants, while $\{a_{\rm in}(t), c_{\rm in}(t), d_{\rm in}(t)\}$ are the input noises \cite{Aspelmeyer_2014}.
+Considering the bare modes, these are given by \cite{Gardiner_Zoller_2004} where $\gamma_0$ and $\gamma_m$ are the photon and phonon damping rates, while $\{\hat{a}_{\rm in}(t), \hat{c}_{\rm in}(t), \hat{d}_{\rm in}(t)\}$ are the input noises \cite{Aspelmeyer_2014}.
+For the cavity photons, we shall take $\gamma_0 = 2\pi$ kHz \cite{Ludlow_2007}.
+In contrast, the damping rate of the atomic sidemodes, which we shall take to be given by $\gamma_m = 1.7 \times 10^{-5} \gamma_0$, is set by the lifetime of persistent currents \cite{Moulder_2012}, leading to a slower equilibration with the phonon bath.
 The fluctuations captured by the noisy effects are related to the damping (dissipative) constants via the fluctuation-dissipation relations provided by where $n(\omega,T) = \big[\exp[{\hbar \omega/k_B T}] - 1\big]^{-1}$ is the Bose factor.
-The above relations ensure that the quantum Langevin equations (\ref{qle1}), (\ref{qle2}), and (\ref{qle3}) consistently give rise to $\langle a^\dagger a \rangle = n(|\bar{\Delta}|,T_{\rm photon})$, $\langle c^\dagger c \rangle = n(\omega_c,T_{\rm phonon})$, and $\langle d^\dagger d \rangle = n(\omega_d,T_{\rm phonon})$, where the angled brackets $\langle \cdot \rangle$ denote thermal averaging, i.e., averaging over the noise statistics stemming from arguments based on the ergodic hypothesis.
+The above relations ensure that the quantum Langevin equations [Eqs. (\ref{qle1}), (\ref{qle2}), and (\ref{qle3})] consistently give rise to $\langle \hat{a}^\dagger \hat{a} \rangle = n_a$, $\langle \hat{c}^\dagger \hat{c} \rangle = n_c$, and $\langle \hat{d}^\dagger \hat{d} \rangle = n_d$, where the angled brackets $\langle \cdot \rangle$ denote thermal averaging, i.e., averaging over the noise statistics stemming from arguments based on the ergodic hypothesis.
 For optical frequencies, the photon occupation number can be taken to be zero \cite{Aspelmeyer_2014}, indicating that $T_{\rm photon} \approx 0$ K. The temperature of the phonon bath is, however, non-zero, being of the order of $10^2$ nK \cite{Pethick_Smith_2001}.

-Let us now demonstrate how the above-mentioned fluctuations in the bare modes impact those in the polaritonic modes, focusing on the lower polaritonic branch.
+Let us now demonstrate how the above-mentioned fluctuations in the bare modes impact those in the polaritonic modes, focusing on the lower polariton branch.
 The fluctuating and dissipative effects can be phenomenologically captured by the following Langevin-type equation: